LunNova/nixos-configs/README.md

 # Hosts

-This folder contains information about our various hosts, each named after a Japanese word related to rain or moonlight.
+This folder contains information about our various hosts, mostly named after a Japanese word related to rain or moonlight.

 ## Host List